-It is Trent University’s intent to create an inclusive learning environment.
-If a student has a disability and/or health consideration and feels that s/he may need accommodations to succeed in this course, the student should contact the Student Accessibility Services Office (BH Suite 132 , (705) 748-1281, email@example.com) as soon as possible.
-Complete text can be found under Access to Instruction in the Academic Calendar.
+It is Trent University's intent to create an inclusive learning environment.
+If a Trent Oshawa student has a disability and/or health consideration and feels that he/she may need accommodations to succeed in this course, s/he should visit the Disability Services Office at Room 111 or call (905) 435-5100.

 Please see the Trent University Academic Calendar for University Diary dates, Academic Information and Regulations, and University and departmental degree requirements.

 HISTORY 3310Y / 4310Y SEMINAR AND PRESENTATION SCHEDULE

 1. If you have not already done so, email me with your preferred email address.
 Place your name and course number in the subject field exactly like this:

 2. Short-list at least three seminars you would be willing to present.
 Do not email me with your selections.
 We will assign each student one presentation in class.

 Seminar: Discussion of film.

 Required reading: Robert S. Wistrich, Hitler and the Holocaust.